 You need to make it super easy for these potential buyers to ‘shop around’.

 Just using your breadcrumbs and menu links are often not enough.
 You don’t have a sales attendant in store to ask your customer if they’d like some help finding what they need.
 So make your internal links visual, helpful and clear.

 Let's illustrate this with a couple of brand examples.

 If you look at the difference between these two sports merchandise stores, you can see the benefits of helpful internal links to an online shopper.

-The Australian Cricket online store doesn’t even have breadcrumbs leading the user back to the relevant category page of ‘CWC 2015’ or ‘Supporter’.
-There are no links to similar products like and Australian cap or polo and there are no links to any CWC 2015 tickets, news articles or fixtures pages.
+The Australian Cricket online store doesn’t have breadcrumbs leading the user back to the relevant category page of ‘New In’.
+There are no links to similar products like an Australian cap or ball and there are no links to relevant, engaging news articles or fixtures pages.